botpress/v12/docs/docs/building-chatbots/memory-&-data-persistence/flow-memory.md

 ## System Parameters

 When a user talks to a chatbot, Botpress tracks all variables and parameters associated with that chatbot as the chatbot transitions from one state to another.
-If you run the debugger, you will see a tree of all tracked system parameters.
-Click the debugger button in the top right corner and it will open in the bottom panel by default.
+If you run the debugger, you can display a tree of all tracked system parameters.
+To open the tree in the bottom panel (default), click the debugger icon in the top right corner.

 ![How to Access Debugger](/assets/access-debugger.png)